Is Revision Rhinoplasty Dangerous?Facial Plastic Surgery

 Does secondary rhinoplasty have any risks?

-Like any other major surgery, secondary rhinoplasty has possible risks, such as temporary loss of smell and taste, scarring, infection, skin discolouration, and prolonged swelling.
+Like any other major surgery, secondary rhinoplasty has possible risks, such as temporary loss of smell and taste, scarring, infection, skin discoloration, and prolonged swelling.

 How can I find a good surgeon for revision rhinoplasty?